Evaluator(iterator, target, converter=<function concat_examples>, device=None, eval_hook=None, eval_func=None)¶

 Return type: dict

-This method is called at the end of the training loop.
+This method calls the finalize method of each iterator that this evaluator has.
+It is called at the end of training loops.

 Returns a dictionary of all iterators.